csshugs/FluidMS/README.md

 ) !default;
 ```

 Positive and negative integers are valid here.
-The numbers we add here basically result in the values we can use in the `fluidms-font-size()` mixin as the `$ms` argument.
+The numbers we add here basically result in the values we can use in the `ms()` function.

 ## Browser Support